Moldytzu/mOS/README.md

 See [BUILDING.md](./docs/BUILDING.md)

 ## Font
-The default terminal font is [Hack](https://github.com/source-foundry/Hack), licensed under the MIT License.
+The default terminal font is a modified version of [Hack](https://github.com/source-foundry/Hack), licensed under the MIT License.